Finding a job in the EU is very challenging for many non-EU citizens.

 Non-EU citizens usually require a work permit to work in the EU.
 This is the No.1 problem for all job seekers.
 The type of permit and the procedures involved can vary between countries.
 You need to research the specific requirements of the country you intend to move to.
 You can usually find all relevant information on the government sites for Immigration and Integrations.

-For example, if you want to relocate to The Netherlands, you will find all the info about work and permits here: https://ind.nl/en/residence-permits/work.
+For example, if you want to relocate to the Netherlands, you will find all the info about work and permits here: https://ind.nl/en/residence-permits/work.

 2. Recognition of Qualifications